kitfactory/illumo-flow/docs/flow.md

 context = {}
 flow.run(context)
 ```

+`Flow.run` returns the mutated `context`; per-node outputs also remain under `context["payloads"]` for inspection.

+`FunctionNode` instances expect the implementation path under `context.inputs.callable`.
+Literal strings are imported when the flow is built, while expressions (for example `$.registry.transform`) are evaluated against the runtime context.

 ### Fan-Out and Broadcast
 - For `A | B` when both edges must fire, Flow duplicates the outbound payload per target, tagging each with the parent node id.